krist00fer/tessel-azure-labs/labs/mobile-services/README.md

 All of this lab has been done without using either of the two portals, currently available to manage your Azure account.
 Now, take some time and browse to the [Azure Portal at http://manage.windowsazure.com](http://manage.windowsazure.com) and explore the section for Mobile Services and see if you can find your newly created service there.

-Challenges:
+### Challenges

-* Update your RESTful API using the portal so the service never return the number 3 (or any number)
+* Update your RESTful API using the portal so the service never return the number 3 (or any number you select)
 * Find the logs you've been written using the portal
 * Call out to any other service, in Azure our outside, from within your custom API code